sawyerwatts/CoolCardGames/README.md

 ### Build and Test

+1. Install .NET 10
-`dotnet build`
+1. `dotnet build`

-`dotnet test`
+1. `dotnet test`

 ## TODO

 ### Short-Term

-- Decompose `HeartsGame` to be more testable
-  - TODO: Will need to update diagrams, Player now validates card
+- Now that `HeartsGame` has been more decomposed to (hopefully) improve testability, go test it and `HeartsSetupRound`
 - Update TUI: make left split for history and right split for prompts ([docs](https://spectreconsole.net/widgets/layout))
 - Update the PlayCard(s) funcs to pass additional, human-readable validation info n actually use that in players